 Information technology includes a diverse range of career paths that lead to fulfilling lucrative specializations.
-If you’re interested in the IT industry, then it can be difficult to tell these job titles apart.
+If you’re interested in IT industry jobs, then it can be difficult to tell these job titles apart.
 Here are some of the hottest IT jobs you’ve probably heard about.
 Here are the eight different types of jobs in information technology.

 Technical Support Technicians